 Still, linguistic interventions may not work for every student in every subject.
 The following are some non-linguistic interventions that can be used across the curriculum:

 1. Have your students act out vocabulary words with their bodies.
-This will give them a visual picture to their words.
+This will give them a visual picture of their words.

 2. Have the class clap out the syllables in the names of their classmates or their vocabulary words.
 This is a great strategy for helping kids remember long and multisyllabic words.